 Once you become aware of your behaviors, the next step is committing to change.
 Your coach can help make sure this commitment is heartfelt and genuine.
 What is my vision for myself?
 How do I need to grow?
 What is my plan?
 This is the dialogue waiting to happen.

-Using a systems thinking perspective, a coach can help you see how several different problems might be caused by the same behavior.
+Using systems thinking, a coach can help you see how several different problems might be caused by the same behavior.
 Through exercises and training, the coach can help you become more conscious of those behaviors, and help you visualize the benefits of change.
 A good coach will help you recognize the behaviors as they are being triggered—and help you figure out specific new behaviors to implant in their place.

 A coach can ask you to do things you wouldn’t do yourself.
 He or she can focus your attention on a particular pattern of communicating or a style of managing people.
 With each step, your coach will be your sounding board, helping you reflect on what worked and what didn’t work, helping you become the leader you want to become.
 With humility and conversation as your leverage points, you can start experiencing what it’s like to work in a new way.
 Over time, as you stick with it, these new behaviors begin to feel hardwired.
 You will have shed your old way of behaving.
 You will have changed.